ekomsSavior/subs_attack/README.md

 ## Behavior & Guardrails

-* One polite attempt per site, first reasonable form only.
+* One polite attempt per site.
 * If a **CAPTCHA/anti-bot wall** is detected (reCAPTCHA, hCaptcha, Turnstile, Cloudflare “Attention required”, etc.), Autofill **logs and skips**.
 * If any **required** fields aren’t confidently mapped/fillable, Autofill **skips**.
 * Small random delays and optional UA rotation are used to behave more like a human and avoid hammering pages.